NaorHaba/AvatarCLIP/README.md

 z[z<=0] = 0
 ```

-finally, we will install the required packages for the "convert to fbx" part of the project according to the [instructions](https://github.com/hongfz16/AvatarCLIP/tree/main/Avatar2FBX) in the original project:
+Also, we will install the required packages for the "convert to fbx" part of the project according to the [instructions](https://github.com/hongfz16/AvatarCLIP/tree/main/Avatar2FBX) in the original project:

 First, install the following packages:
 ```bash